saisiddu/Observatory/README.md

 # Observatory
-Tools for observing the terrestrial and aquatic surfaces of earth
+Tools for observing the terrestrial and aquatic surfaces of Earth

 “Use only that which works, and take it from any place you can find it.”
 Bruce Lee